physkael/digiBase/README.md

 ```

 Now don't dilly-dally before reading out the list buffer - it's only 128k elements
 (or maybe bytes in which case it's only 32k elements!) deep.
-The base can run
-sustained over 32 ksps so you have about a second to start draining the buffer:
+If the internal
+buffer fills the acquisition stops (instead of acting like a queue and dropping
+early hits).

 ```python
 hits = []